AminMal/gen/README.md

     })
 })
 ```
 That's all!
-Using this approach, you're manually designing the behavior of the generator, without creating a dedicated struct for it. `UsingGen` is basically the `bind` of `flatMap` (Monad) function in FP languages (if you're familiar with FP), while `Using` is basically the `Map` function (from functors).
+Using this approach, you're manually designing the behavior of the generator, without creating a dedicated struct for it. `UsingGen` is basically the `bind` or `flatMap` (Monad) function in FP languages (if you're familiar with FP), while `Using` is basically the `Map` function (Functor).

 ## Unsafe yet easy way to compose generators ##
 Given the same scenario above, you can provide the base generators, and use the `Infer` function: